 - Country - the two letter code for the country where you are based

-Set Up GameMaker Studio 2 Devices
+Set Up Your Android Devices

 Clicking this will open up the Android Device Manager where you can add one or more Android devices to target when running and building your projects for the Android platform.

-With that done you can then click the Test Connection button, and if the Android device is visible over the network (or correctly connected via USB) then it should say "Connection Successful!":
+With that done you can then click the Test Connection button, and if the Android device is visible and correctly connected via USB then it should say "Connection Successful!":

-Set Up GameMaker Studio 2 Game Options
+Set Up Your Game Options

-The Target SDK, however, has nothing to do with how your app is compiled or what APIs you can utilize.
+- The Target SDK, however, has nothing to do with how your app is compiled or what APIs you can utilize.
 The Target SDK indicates that you have tested your app on (up to and including) the version you specify.
 This is simply to give the Android OS an idea of how it should handle your app in terms of OS features.
 For all practical purposes, most apps are going to want to set Target SDK to the latest released version of the API (as used by the Compile SDK setting).
 This will ensure your app looks as good as possible on the most recent Android devices.

-The Minimum SDK version is the minimum API level that will run your project.
-This is set to 9 by default, and in general this will be fine, but if you add extensions then they may require a higher minimum API level.
+- The Minimum SDK version is the minimum API level that will run your project.
+This is set to 16 by default, and in general this will be fine, but if you add extensions then they may require a higher minimum API level.

 Testing On An Android Device

-You can then click the "Play" button in the GameMaker Studio IDE to compile the project and push it to your test device.
+You can then click the "Play" button in the GameMaker IDE to compile the project and push it to your test device.